Email marketing

 An example of a no-reply email from YouTube

 The most significant question though is to send or not to send no-reply emails?
 Can they be a part of good email etiquette?
-Let’s weigh the pros and cons of sending do-not-reply emails and how you can still benefit from using them.
+Let’s weigh the risks, the limited cases where no-reply addresses may still be acceptable, and the best practices for keeping communication open.

-Aside from that, a no-reply email encourages the audience to just ignore it, or worse, mark it as spam.
-No one wants a cluttered inbox and the first target when decluttering is no-reply emails.
+A no-reply email also encourages the audience to just ignore it, or worse, mark it as spam.
+No one wants a cluttered inbox, and automated messages from closed addresses are easy to treat as low priority.

-Another disadvantage springs from the scenario above.
-No-reply emails hurt your deliverability even without subscribers reporting them as spam because one factor that increases email deliverability is engagement.
+No-reply emails can hurt deliverability even without subscribers reporting them as spam because one factor that increases email deliverability is engagement.
 This means that your customers should have a way to respond to you.
 Once a subscriber lets you in their inbox, they should be welcome to slide into your inbox too.

-From the perspective of the subscribers, do-not-reply emails help them determine high-priority vs low-priority emails.
-Knowing this fact, marketers need to strategize what information to send using a no-reply email address.
+The key is to avoid using them for marketing conversations and to give people another clear route to reach your team.
+From the perspective of the subscribers, do-not-reply emails can help them determine high-priority vs. low-priority emails.
+Knowing this, marketers need to be careful about what information they send using a no-reply email address.

 Example of no-reply email from Spotify